There are certain items in my backpacking kit that I try to keep paired down. Items that are light and mainly functional.

 Conveniently sold in a twelve-pack package at Costco.

-I always have a can under my cupboard.
+I always have a can in my cupboard.

 Except I just used my last can.